lachlandeer/snakemake-econ-r/README.md

 ## Suggested Citation

-Deer, Lachlan and Julian Langer.
+Deer, Lachlan and Julian Langer and Ulrich Bergmann.
 2020.
 A Reproducible Workflow for Economics Research Using Snakemake and R.